abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 ..  only:: draft

-    In Constraint Programming we translate a real problem by a *mathematical model* with *variables* and *constraints*.
+    In Constraint Programming we translate a real problem to a *mathematical model* with *variables* and *constraints*.
 Variables represent decisions and constraints restraint the variables of taking arbitrary values altogether.
 For instance, to model the
     4-queens problem, we could use a binary variable :math:`x_{ij}` that indicates if a queen is present on the given :math:`(i,j)` square (:math:`x_{ij} = 1`) or not (:math:`x_{ij} = 0`).
 We need several constraints to model that no two queens